-So… even if you took nine short-distance journeys on the public transport network, and managed to cover all of those attractions in three days (and we wouldn’t recommend trying), you would only spend 954 SEK in total.
-So in this example, buying the Stockholm Pass works out more expensive than going it alone.
+So… if you managed to cover all of those attractions in three days, you would spend 1,527 SEK in total.
+So in this example, buying the Stockholm Pass works out cheaper than going it alone.
 But of course, results will vary depending on exactly what you want to see.

 The Stockholm Pass: our verdict

 The best advice we can give is to work out exactly what you want to see and then add up the totals, just like we did above.
 If you’re doing a lot of sightseeing you might find that it’s cheaper to buy the Stockholm Pass.
 Order it here and have it shipped to your house, or collect it when you arrive in Stockholm.